ykwei7/Track-O/docs/DeveloperGuide.md

     * Pros: The tutor can easily add multiples of a lesson's cost to a tutee.
     * Cons: The additional integer parameter would require another layer of parsing and validation checking.
     * Cons: Command would be more lengthy as it requires 3 keywords to execute (payment, lesson, integer).

+**Aspect: How payment due dates are managed**

+* **Option 1 (current choice):** Set a specified payment due date manually for a tutee.
+    * Pros: Gives the user the choice to set a payment due date, as not all tutees may require tracking of payments if they pay immediately after a lesson.
+    * Cons: Requires more effort for the user to set payment due dates for every tutee, if they require so.

+* **Option 2:** Set the payment due date exactly 1 week from the date the tutee last paid.
+    * Pros: The tutor need not manually set due dates if the tutees are to pay weekly.
+    * Cons: Different tutors collect payments at different times (i.e monthly, biweekly).
+    * Cons: Lessons may not occur every week, so the payment due date is subject to manual change quite often, making its automatic nature redundant.

 ### Schedule